loclv/bun-monorepo/readme.md

 # Bun monorepo

-This a demo of a monorepo using Bun + Elysia.js + Next.js + React Native Expo + Drizzle ORM.
+A demo of a monorepo using Bun + Elysia.js + Next.js + React Native Expo + Drizzle ORM.

 ## 🏕️ What's inside?